IdoPesok/Movie-App/README.md

 Next install all dependencies by running `npm install` in the project directory.

 Finally, create an account at https://www.themoviedb.org/?language=en-US and an API key.
 Open the api/index.js file and insert this key where it says [ ENTER API KEY HERE ].
+NOTE do not include the [] in the string for the apiKey variable.

 Run the application with `node app.js` and navigating to http://localhost:3000/ in your browser.